517: No Such Thing As Julius Caesar's Dad Jokes

 for instance.
 She would know it's a dad joke.

-But the other thing is like quite often they're kind of wordplay-ish and there's a theory that by doing this wordplay again and again and again, it helps to teach language skills.
-Yeah.
+And there's a theory that by doing this wordplay again and again and again it helps to teach language skills yeah

-We can't have that again, the letters last time.
+We can't have that again the length of last time.

 It's too good.
 It's too good.

+It's too good.
 Can I give you some examples of dad jokes?
-When I was writing this article for the QI book, I asked my followers on Twitter for some dad jokes.
+When I was writing this article for the QI block, I asked my followers on Twitter for some dad jokes.

 So I'll give you the kid saying something, and you have to say what the dad says as a joke in response.

-So Adam Sia said that he would say, Are you all right, dad?
+So Adam Sear said that he would say, are you all right, dad?

 Yeah.